All drama production

 Drama production spending by location fluctuates according to the level of major expenditure by foreign or high-budget local productions in any given year.
 The majority of spending is concentrated in New South Wales, Queensland and Victoria.

 Queensland has accounted for 20% of all drama production spending since 1995/96.
 More than any other state or territory, yearly expenditure is considerably affected by the presence of foreign productions, which usually account for a substantial proportion of the state's total spend.
-In 2022/23, spend in Queensland was the highest on record at $700 million, or 30% of total Australian expenditure.
-This strong result was driven by spend on Australian features, which was nearly five-times the 2021–22 level.
+In 2023/24, expenditure was $300 million, which accounted for 18% of total spend in Australia, down by 12 percentage points on last year.
+Expenditure was 57% down on last year, and 28% below the 5-year average.

 South Australia has accounted for 5% of all drama production spending since 1995/96.
 Activity is predominantly in the local slate and from foreign PDV-only expenditure.
-In 2022/23, the state's spend of $77 million accounted for 3% of total Australian expenditure.
-This was well down on 2021/22's strong result.
+In 2023/24, expenditure was $86 million, which accounted for 5% of total spend in Australia, 2 percentage points up from last year.
+Expenditure was 6% up on last year, but 25% below the 5-year average.

 Western Australia has accounted for 2% of all drama production spending since 1995/96.
 Activity is mainly related to the local and Co-production slate, with children’s productions comprising a significant proportion of activity.
-In 2022/23, spend was $24 million, which accounted for 1% of total Australian expenditure.
+In 2023/24, expenditure was $77 million, which accounted for 5% of total spend in Australia, 4 percentage points up from last year.
+Expenditure more than tripled on the previous year, and was more than double the 5-year average.